apache/tvm/docs/langref/relay_type.rst

 data types and shapes, but in the future, Relay may include a separate AST for shapes.
 In particular, data types include `bool`, `float32`, `int8` and various other bit widths.
-Shapes are given as tuples of dimensions (TVM `IndexExpr`), such as `(5, 5)`; note, though, that TVM shapes can also include variables and arithmetic expressions including variables, so Relay's constraint solving phase will attempt to find assignments to all shape variables to ensure all shapes will be concrete before running a program.
+Shapes are given as tuples of dimensions (TVM `IndexExpr`), such as `(5, 5)`; scalars are also given tuple types and have a shape of `()`.

+Note, though, that TVM shapes can also include variables and arithmetic expressions including variables, so Relay's constraint solving phase will attempt to find assignments to all shape variables to ensure all shapes will be concrete before running a program.

 For example, here is a simple concrete tensor type corresponding to a 10-by-10 tensor of 32-bit floats: